christophebertrand/votation-visualisation/README.md

 ## Timeplan
 Assuming the deadline is at the end of january:
 - We will start as soon as possible to locate and download the most important data
 - Once we have some insight in the data (especially the features) we start to plan the visualisation.
-In particular the technologies to use (web-app?) and the design (how to add data, how should it look like etc.)
+In particular the technologies to use (web-app?) and the design (how to add data, how should it look like etc.) maybe use: https://www.youtube.com/watch?v=ieJ0J-iFJuY
 - Then we implement it.
 We hope that we can start with this point before the middle of December, since this point probably takes the most time.
 - If we have time, it would be interesting to find some especially important features.
 - And then we go skiing :)